How To Fall Asleep Fast: 26 Expert Tips for Sleeping

 Ever felt like your internal clock has missed a beat or two?
 Your body thrives on consistency, especially regarding sleep.
 Think of your circadian rhythm as a clock that’s meticulously tuned to rise with the sun and dim with the moon.
 When you veer from a steady sleep schedule, it can leave you feeling foggy for the rest of the day.

 By heading to bed at the same night every night and waking up at the same time every morning, you help anchor this internal clock.
 The result?
 Falling asleep becomes more predictable, and mornings feel less groggy.
+Not sure when you should go to bed or wake up?
+Use our sleep calculator to find out how much sleep is recommended for your age group and what your ideal sleep schedule might look like.
 Trust us, your body and mind will thank you for it.

 2. Be Mindful of How You’re Using Screens